Exiled-Team/EXILED/GettingStarted.md

 {
     public void TriggeringTesla(TriggeringTeslaEventArgs ev)
     {
-        // Disable the event for fondation personel players.
+        // Disable the event for fondation personnel players.
         // This can be accomplished by checking the player's side. if (ev.Player.Role.Side == Side.Mtf) {
             // Disable the tesla trigger by setting ev.IsTriggerable to false.